This post was last updated in March 2016!

 THEN: In 2004, “mature” ‘Bachelor’ Byron Velvick proposed to Mary to the delight of viewers, who hadn’t seen a ‘Bachelor’ propose for two seasons.
 Mary and Byron lasted longer than nearly every other ‘Bachelor’ couple to date, finally breaking up in 2009 after five years together (and a few domestic violence charges, naturally).

 TODAY: In addition to doing various hosting gigs and public appearances since her ‘Bachelor’ time, Mary caught the fishing bug from professional fisherman Byron and fished competitively for awhile.
 She now works in the Florida real estate market.
 She no longer speaks with Byron, but appears to still be a fan of ‘The Bachelor.’
+On December 31, 2015, Mary married a man named James in Cuba, which is where she was born.

 (Season 7 Charlie) Sarah Brice